ccgomezn/vc/docs/md/docs/workshops/imaging/photo_mosaic.md

 if we have an image that is 512x512 we'll have to use 262144 images, but in this case the images will be very small and could not be appreciated without a good resolution so...

-First we have to resize the image that we want to convert into, in order to appreciate the little images that we want to put in like a resolution of 50x50
+First we have to resize the image that we want to convert into, in order to appreciate the little images that we want to put in

-> :P5 sketch=/docs/sketches/mosaic2.js, width=50, height=50
+then with an image collection we take the average brightness of each one and clasiffy them into 256 brightness values, we replace each pixel of our image with an image that be equals with the brightness of this pixel and repeat at each pixel

-then with an image collection we take the average brightness of each one and clasiffy them into 256 brightness values, we replace each pixel of our 50x50 image with an image that be equals with the brightness of this pixel and repeat at each pixel
+finally the full image in mosaic

 > :P5 sketch=/docs/sketches/mosaic.js, width=512, height=512